-You will also take a walk through the local market.
+- take a walk through the local market

-We joined Walks of Italy Food tour and were captivated by the Venetian cuisine.
+We joined this Local Food Tour and were captivated by the Venetian cuisine.

 10. Have a Spritz and a delicious Panino

-One of the best Spritz we had during our stay in Venice was at the bar of the unique 5 Star Hostel in Venice We Crociferi.
+One of the best Spritz we had during our stay in Venice was at the bar of the unique 5 Star Hostel in Venice Combo Venezia.

 Ok, Spritz is not food, but it is a must try when in Venice.
 And it was delicious.

-You can also eat here at the WE Crociferi bar.
+You can also eat here at the COMBO Hostel bar.
 They offer super yummy Panini and a few more dishes.